CGAL Made More Accessible: Python Bindings Tool Comparison

 \subsection{Experiments}

-C++ Python bindings for a certain subset of \cgal{} packages are available as part of an experimental project that uses SWIG.
-While the project has been conceived more than a decade ago, it contains bindings only for a limited subset of \cgal{} packages.
-Naturally, embarking on the existing venture might have saved time in developing new bindings, on the one hand, and in exploiting the new bindings by our users on the other.
-Another advantage of using SWIG, and probably the reason for choosing SWIG in the first place in the aforementioned project, is the support for multiple languages.
+Limited Python bindings for \cgal{} are available as part of an experimental project that uses SWIG; see Section~\ref{ssec:comp:tools}.
+Naturally, embarking on the existing venture might have saved time in developing new bindings, on the one hand, and in exploiting new bindings by our users on the other.
+Another advantage of using SWIG, and probably the reason for choosing SWIG in the first place in the aforementioned project, is the support for multiple target languages.
 Once bindings have been developed for one language, generating bindings for additional languages does not require additional development resources.
 However, as our experiments show, this profiteering has its cost---the generated bindings are not as time or space efficient as their counterparts generated with other tools.
-The PyBind11 tool is relatively new.
-Both the PyBind11 and the Boost.Python tools are widely spread and tested, and actively maintained and enhanced.
+Both Boost.Python and PyBind11 (the origin of Nanobind) are both widely spread and tested, and actively maintained and enhanced.
 They are developed using advanced features of C++11 and higher versions.
-These two tools share the same interface; that is, the C++ code used to generate the bindings using both tools is similar and in some cases even identical.
-Switching between using bindings generated by PyBind11 and bindings generated by Boost.Python is seamless---it amounts to replacing one library by another.
+These two tools have similar interfaces; that is, the C++ code used to generate the bindings using both tools is similar and in some cases even identical.
 As we are very much familiar with developing code that exploits advanced feature of C++, developing bindings using these tools does not present a major hurdle for us.
-On the other hand, developing bindings using SWIG, requires writing code that describe the bindings in a proprietary language.
+On the other hand, developing bindings using SWIG, requires writing code that describes the bindings in a proprietary language.
 Some developers may avoid using Boost.Python, because it requires dealing with a large and complex system.
 This does not present a drawback for us, because \cgal{} itself depends on several other libraries of Boost; thus, we are familiar with Boost and must deal with it anyway.
 The compatibility of Boost with almost every C++ compiler in general has its cost; arcane template tricks and workarounds are necessary to support the oldest and buggiest of compiler specimens.
 Now that C++11-compatible compilers are widely available, the heavy machinery required to support the wide range of compilers may take some toll.
 However, our main concern was the efficiency of the generated bindings in terms of execution time and memory space.